 No, Massages Won’t Cleanse Your Body of Toxins.

 In truth?
-Your body does a pretty great job of flushing toxins all on its own.
-If you are in good health, your kidneys & liver should already be doing a great job of removing toxins.
+Your body does a great job of flushing toxins on its own.
+If you are in good health, your kidneys, sweat glands, & liver should already be doing a great job of removing toxins.

-In fact, many of these juice cleanses are actually just crash diets with major caloric deficits that can leave you feeling weak, sluggish, & tired.
-And they certainly are not sustainable ways to meet your body’s nutritional needs.
+In fact, many juice cleanses are actually just crash diets with major caloric deficits that can leave you feeling weak, sluggish, & tired.
+And they’re not sustainable ways to meet your body’s nutritional needs.

 But can’t a therapist dig in & work those toxins out?

-If you’ve received an intense massage that left you feeling sore, tired, or disoriented, what you’ve actually experienced is post-massage soreness and malaise (PMSM).
-Excessive pressure is ill-advised for extremely vulnerable patients, such as the elderly or those with health issues.
+If you’ve received an intense massage that left you feeling sore, tired, or disoriented, what you’ve actually experienced is post-massage soreness & malaise (PMSM).
+Excessive pressure is ill-advised for vulnerable folks, such as the elderly or those with health issues.

 If you work with an experienced, knowledgeable massage therapist, PMSM should not be an issue.

-Not only should a responsible LMT not claim that she can detox you, but also, it is inappropriate for them to overwork your muscles or to use excessive pressure.
+Not only should a responsible LMT not claim to detox you — but also, it is inappropriate for them to overwork your muscles or to use excessive pressure.